CraterCrash/godot-orchestrator-docs/docs/community/tutorials-and-resources.md

 # Tutorials and resources

-This page maintains a list of various tutorials and resources created by Vahera Studios and community contributors.
+This page maintains a list of various tutorials and resources created by Crater Crash Studios and community contributors.

 If you believe something is missing here, submit a <ExternalLink href="https://github.com/Vahera/godot-orchestrator-docs">Pull Request</ExternalLink>.